A Survey of Constraint Formulations in Safe Reinforcement Learning: Introduction

 \paragraph{Our contributions.}

-This paper first provides a comprehensive survey focusing on the constraint \textit{formulations} in safe reinforcement learning and introduces representative algorithms for each formulation.
-Also, we discuss the relations between each constraint formulation while defining three notions called \textit{transformability}, \textit{generalizability}, and \textit{conservative approximation}.
-Specifically, we provide theoretical results that there are two problems called identical or more general safe RL (\iomgnospace) problems, into which other common problems can be transformed.
-The main contribution of this paper is to bridge the problems faced by the reader with appropriate algorithms by organizing existing research with a focus on constraint formulation.
+This paper provides a comprehensive survey focusing on constraint \textit{formulations} in safe reinforcement learning and introduces representative algorithms for each formulation.
+Furthermore, we discuss the relationships between various constraint formulations by defining three theoretical notions: \textit{transformability}, \textit{generalizability}, and \textit{conservative approximation}.
+Specifically, we present theoretical results demonstrating that there exist two problems, termed \textbf{Identical or More General Safe RL (\iomgnospace)} problems, into which other common problems can be either transformed or conservatively approximated.
+The main contribution of this paper is to bridge the gaps between the safe RL problems with appropriate algorithms by organizing existing research with a focus on constraint formulation.